siemens/ix/packages/documentation/docs/controls/forms/_forms-behavior_styleguide.md

   - Pro: Provides immediate feedback without the need for a submit button.
   - Con: Users may accidentally trigger form submission by navigating away from a field unintentionally.
   - Con: Handling validation and error messages without a submit button can be challenging.
-  - Con: Users may not have a chance to review and confirm their inputs before submission.
+  - Con: Users may not have a chance to review and confirm their input before submission.

-For more information on form validation, please refer to the [Validation](forms-validation.md) chapter.
+For more information on form validation, refer to the [Validation](forms-validation.md) chapter.

 ## Related patterns
 - [Validation](forms-validation.md)